Shackleford Banks: Today

 Shackleford Banks is known for the feral horses that roam there.
 The National Park Service closely monitors and studies these "Banker horses".
 They provide a glimpse into how horses lived in the wild before their domestication.
 The manner in which the horses arrived is still a mystery; legend has it that these horses are descendants of Spanish Mustangs that survived a shipwreck.
+Genetic analysis suggests that the Shackleford Banks population is similar to other American horse populations established from the Iberian peninsula.

 Visitors can take a ferry to the island from Morehead City, Beaufort, or Harkers Island.
 Since the horses roam the island, visitors may have to search for them.
-People ought to keep away from the horses, for they are feral and not accustomed to humans.
-If provoked, the horses may attack.
+The National Park Service recommends visitors stay at least 50 feet away from the horses for safety, as they are wild animals.